-The fitting-out industry is highly fragmented and intensely competitive, with a wide range of enterprises, consisting of both local, international brands and even one-man firm.
-The two main services provided by the fitting-out providers are design and fitting-out.
+The fitting-out industry is highly fragmented and intensely competitive, with a wide range of enterprises, consisting of both local and international brands, and even one-man firms.
+These fit-out companies mostly provide two main kinds of services, namely design and fitting-out.
 According to the Industry Report, the market participants in the fitting-out industry for office premises generally compete with each other on quality of service, brand and reputation, economies of scale and connection with subcontractors.
 The top three fitting-out solution providers for office premises had a combined market share of approximately 8.11% in the fitting-out industry for office premises in Hong Kong in 2016.
 The market share of our Group in the fitting-out industry for office premises in Hong Kong was approximately 2.98% in 2016.
 For details, please see the section headed "Industry Overview".